-- The ASD SRB caters for pupils ranging from Year 1 to Year 6 and is currently full.
+- The ASD SRB caters for pupils ranging from Year 2 to Year 6.

-- 57% of the pupils have English as an Additional Language (EAL) and speak Latvian, Lithuanian, Portuguese or Russian at home.
+- 60% of the pupils have English as an Additional Language (EAL).

 - The ASD SRB provides a calm and quiet space with routines, structures and visual supports that enable the pupils to attend to and concentrate on their learning and make progress towards their short term One Page Profile targets and/or their EHCP outcomes.

-- Within the ASD SRB the pupils are supported by a class teacher, a Higher Level TA (HLTA) and 2 Teaching Assistants (TA’s - 1 full time and 1 part time).
+- Within the ASD SRB the pupils are supported by a class teacher, a Higher Level Teaching Assistant (HLTA) and a Teaching Assistant.
 Andrew Severn is the qualified teacher in charge of the ASD SRB.
-He has 18 years of teaching experience with over 6 years’ experience in teaching and leading in local mainstream schools and over 5 years’ experience teaching and leading in local complex/special educational needs schools.
+He has 19 years of teaching experience with over 6 years’ experience in teaching and leading in local mainstream schools and over 5 years’ experience teaching and leading in local complex/special educational needs schools.
 He has also worked as an Advisor for NCC’s Virtual School SEND.
 All the ASD SRB staff have experience, are trained in or are actively engaged in continued professional development (CPD) related to working with pupils with ASD.

 - The approaches taken in the ASD SRB depend upon the individual pupils and their needs.
 Pupils may require a certain approach or a mixture of strategies to support their learning.